 Federal regulations at 40 CFR section 122.26(d)(2)(iv)(B)(1) through (7) provide the IDDE program requirements including a “description of a program, including inspections, to implement and enforce an ordinance, orders or similar means to prevent illicit discharges to the municipal separate storm sewer system,” field screening, investigation procedures, spill prevention, public reporting, educational activities, and a description of controls to limit infiltration of seepage from municipal sanitary sewers.

-Section IX of the Order describes requirements for programs to address illegal discharges, illicit connections, and illegal dumping.
-The programs must include procedures for investigating the source of illicit connections and illegal discharges.
+Section IX of the Order describes requirements for programs to address illicit discharges and illicit connections.
+The programs must include procedures for investigating the source of illicit connections and illicit discharges.
 The Permittee must continue to implement their IDDE program, maintain it in written form, and update it, as necessary.
 The requirements in the IDDE program are retained from previous permits for Santa Ana Region and have been reworded for improved clarity.

-The Order adds a timeline of three business days to initiate source investigations of illicit connections and illegal discharges.
+The Order adds a timeline of three business days to initiate source investigations of illicit connections and illicit discharges.
 USEPA encourages permit writers to include clear, specific, measurable requirements in permits, as is evident through the Phase II remand rule and guidance documents.
 (See USEPA.
 2016.
 National Pollutant Discharge Elimination System [NPDES] Municipal Separate Storm Sewer System General Permit Remand Rule, 81 Federal Register, p 89326; USEPA.
 2010.
 MS4 Permit Improvement Guide.
 April 2010. p.5.)

 This Order also clarifies that Sanitary Sewer Overflows (SSOs) are a sub-class of illicit discharges consistent with 40 CFR section 122.26(d)(2)(iv)(B)(4) and (7).
 Federal regulations at 40 CFR section 122.26(d)(2)(vi)(B)(7) require that the IDDE program include “[a] description of controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary.”
 Federal regulations at 40 CFR section 122.26(d)(2)(iv)(B)(4) also require a “description of procedures to prevent, contain, and respond to spills that may discharge into the municipal separate storm sewer.”